Bright Spot: Chicago, IL | Eviction Prevention

 Key Action: Create an internal eviction prevention process

-Once leadership was onboard, Deborah’s Place staff created an Eviction Prevention Committee containing both staff members and tenants to develop an eviction prevention process.
-Understanding that If everyone involved was not on the same page in implementing a standardized process it would not be successful, the committee set to work writing clear policy.
-Additionally, the committee formed a Tenant Advocacy group so that tenants not facing eviction
+Once leadership was on board, Deborah’s Place staff created an Eviction Prevention Committee comprising both staff members and tenants to develop an eviction prevention process.
+Understanding that if everyone involved was not on the same page in implementing a standardized process, it would not be successful, the committee set to work writing a clear policy.
+Additionally, the committee formed a Tenant Advocacy group to support and represent tenants who were not facing eviction.
+Instead of immediately evicting clients with lease violations, the committee structured the following process:

-2. The tenant may select a Tenant Advocate to assist them in representing their case to the Eviction Prevention Committee.
+- The tenant may select a Tenant Advocate to assist them in representing their case to the Eviction Prevention Committee.

 Key Action: Implement the eviction prevention process

-Property Management ran monthly reports to check the rent delinquency status of all tenants, and to share that information with case management teams.
-In addition, the reports were reviewed in monthly in-person meetings between property management and case management staff.
+Property Management ran monthly reports to check the rent delinquency status of all tenants and to share that information with case management teams.
+In addition, the reports were reviewed monthly in in-person meetings between property management and case management staff.

 Fail forward moments

-WAnt more information?
+Want more information?

 Check out a video on Deborah’s Place Eviction Prevention Program